Gianfranco-PA/Bootcamp-Java-Avanzado/README.md

 # Refactor Project | Advanced Java Bootcamp - Codigofacilito

-## Part 1 - Fix Bugs and Refactor
+**Version en español: [README](README-ES.md)**

-### Context
+## Phase 1: Fix Bugs

-The initial project aims to structure and list data of Spotify songs from a file.
-It is necessary to refactor the code to use other song services.
+### Overview

-### Bugs
+The original version of this project was designed to process and list Spotify song data from a JSON file.
+However, the initial implementation had several issues, including incorrect data types, improper exception handling, and an unnecessary implementation of certain fields.
+In this **fix-bugs** phase, our focus is to resolve these critical issues so that the application can reliably read, parse, and process the playlist data.

-The project can display the ID, name of the song, name of the artist, and name of the album.
-However, the metadata is not saved in the correct variable types and does not handle some important exceptions.
+### Key Improvements

-List of bugs:
+- **Correct Data Types:**
-- [X] Types of `explicit`, `playable`, and `popularity` fields in the `Song` class.
+  - Update the `Song` model so that fields like `explicit`, `playable`, and `popularity` correctly reflect their intended data types.

-- [X] The `genres` field in SpotifyArtist is unnecessary and incorrectly implemented.
+- **Remove Unnecessary Fields:**
-  - In addition, the `genres` field does not exist in the Spotify API for playlists, according to the [Spotify API documentation](https://developer.spotify.com/documentation/web-api/concepts/playlists).
+  - Eliminate the `genres` field from the `SpotifyArtist` class as it is not required by the Spotify API for playlists.

-- [X] No exception handling in `ExampleFileUtils`.
+- **Improve Exception Handling:**
-- [X] No exception handling in `PropertyFactory`.
+  - Enhance error handling in `ExampleFileUtils` to ensure robust reading and parsing of JSON files.
-- [X] No exception handling in `SongProcessor`.
+  - Strengthen the exception management in `PropertyFactory` during configuration file loading.

-### Refactoring
+  - Add validations in `SongProcessor` to prevent crashes when processing malformed or missing data.

-The project can now be better than the original version, but it does not work efficiently.
+- **Basic Data Validation:**

-List of improvements:
+  - Ensure that all required keys are present and non-null when parsing JSON data.
+Meaningful exceptions are thrown when data is missing or incorrect.

-- [ ] The `SongProcessor` class only saves one artist, and the `Song` class only allows one artist per song.
+### Known Limitations
-  - In the `playlist.json` file, there are songs by only one artist, but a song can have multiple artists.
+- **Single Artist per Song:**

-## Part 2 - Upgrade Java Version
+  - In this phase, the `SongProcessor` still assigns only one artist per song even though a song might feature multiple artists.
+This issue is acknowledged and will be addressed in later phases.